Used Car Buying Guides

 • Purchase price

-• 12% PST (private sale) or GST + PST (if buying from a dealer)
+• PST (12%) on private sales or GST + PST when buying from a dealer

-• Insurance costs (ICBC rates vary by vehicle type, usage, region)
+• Insurance (ICBC rates vary by vehicle type and usage)

 • Registration and plate fees

-Vancouver’s used-car market is active, with prices influenced by fuel efficiency, AWD demand, climate wear, and the city’s high cost of living.
+Vancouver’s used-car market is competitive, with pricing influenced by fuel efficiency, AWD demand, and overall vehicle condition.

 • Mileage